 - Why WAFs fail in protecting APIs

-- How a whitelist protects against A3, A6 and A8 of the OWASP API Security Top 10 – (with real-life examples)
+- How an allowlist protects against A3, A6 and A8 of the OWASP API Security Top 10 – (with real-life examples)

-- How to build a proper whitelist for API security
+- How to build a proper allowlist for API security